 Nonthaburi City

-The name of Yingcharoen continued in the Bangkok Premier League lower divisions while city took their place for the 2022 season in Division One of the competition, while also competing for a place in Thai League 3 through the 2022 Thailand Amateur League.
+The club's origins come from Yingcharoen FC, formed in 2012 by founder Sirichai ‘Aeh’ Yingcharoen.
+The name of Yingcharoen continued in the Bangkok Premier League lower divisions, while City took their place for the 2022 season in Division One of the competition, while also competing for a place in Thai League 3 through the 2022 Thailand Amateur League.

+The Coronavirus pandemic put an end to most football at that level before the City name emerged on the other side.
 The team played their Bangkok Premier League games at the Royal Irrigation Department football ground in Pak Kret from 2022 after Yingcharoen were based at Phonimit Wittayakom School Stadium.

 My visit

-Nonthaburi City 1 Patumkongka 2 (Wednesday 11th May 2022) Friendly (att: c10)
+Nonthaburi City 1 Patumkongka 2

+Facebook continued to prove invaluable to me since my move to Bangkok.
+This was another such occasion, as I spotted this fixture on my morning check.
 After a quick confirmation later regarding the venue with Aeh, who mans the City social media, I got on with things and prepared to make the journey by minivan to Pak Kret, which was most convenient.

 My mate Steve and I were planning to head there the following morning to do a discovering Bangkok on a budget video.
-I could double check a couple of things and find out about the Koh Kret ferry for further occasions.
+I could double-check a couple of things and find out about the Koh Kret ferry for further occasions.
 With some spare time, I had a wander around the area, taking some photos.

 As it transpires, my research was invaluable as boats only set sail into Bangkok from the pier in the morning rush hour.
 We would need to head to Nonthaburi instead, but it saved my blushes.

 The ground had a fine raised covered stand on the far side and signs of a disused shale running track around the pitch.
 I made my way around some very boggy ground.
 It soon became obvious that the pitch was also carrying some water.

-Aeh introduced himself and also revealed that he administers the Bangkok Premier League social media before he went downstairs to organize the team.
+Aeh introduced himself and also revealed that he ran the Bangkok Premier League social media.

+He went downstairs to organise the team.
 This would be the third time I’d seen City in action.

 Looking out where players warmed up, I realised that the pitch was unmarked, with the match officials laying out small intermittent cones to mark its perimeter.
 The grass could also have done with a good cut, but the venue showed potential with a general tidy-up.

 In true Thai fashion, nobody complained and got on with things.
-It was arranged to give both squads a run out before their forthcoming Thailand Amateur League quarter-final ties the following weekend.
+It was arranged to give both squads a run-out before their forthcoming Thailand Amateur League quarter-final ties the following weekend.
 The game attracted a few passing diehards who gained free admission.

 It proved worthwhile as lots of players got a run out.
 I found it an enjoyable and pleasant watch.
 Patumkongka looked the better of the two sides in the opening stages before taking the lead on ten minutes when a cross from number 11 found his teammate 14 at the back post to volley in.